What does this funding get me?

 What is the timeline?

-The program is currently open for Fiscal Year 2024, with application deadlines on June 30 and September 30, 2024.
+The final application deadline for Fiscal Year 2024 is September 30, 2024.
 After that, the funding will continue, but the 50% grants will be reduced to the pre-IRA level of 25% unless additional funding is allocated.

 What other incentives could I use to help me accomplish my goals?